devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 - Name it
 - Choose Grafana as the alert manager
 - Add your contact point
+- Save
-- Send a test alert
+- Send a demo alert

 1. Create an Alert Rule